-This is one of those posts which was being begged to be started with a picture… Doesn’t that yellow look amazing, drizzled with those sprinkles that my son put on them and a little red cherry in the centre.
-I almost feel like reaching out at the pic.
+This is one of those recipes which was being begged to get a picture taken first!
+Doesn’t that yellow look amazing, drizzled with those sprinkles that my son put on them and a little red cherry in the center?
+I almost feel like reaching out to those lemon tarts in the picture!

 And I love lemon tarts for the balance of sweet and sour they bring.
-I made them for a play date my son had and were enjoyed by both the mums and the kids equally.
+I made them for a play date my son had and these were enjoyed by both the mums and the kids, equally.

 For the tart base - Short crust pastry